asntech/improse/README.md

 Support
 ========
-If you have questions, or found any bug in the program, please write to us at ``khana10[at]mails.tsinghua.edu.cn``
+If you have questions, or found any bug in the program, please write to us at ``aziz.khan[at]ncmm.uio.no``

 Cite Us
 =========